Are your account plans helping your teams meet their quotas or are they missing the mark?

 3) Gain Revenue Predictability and Long-Term Forecast Visibility with a Revenue Snapshot

-Having a clear picture of past, present and future opportunities and revenue is where the “rubber meets the road” in key account planning.
-Having a visual opportunity summary analysis illustrates the revenue status for an account based on current, closed and identified potential as it relates to annual goals and hypothetical value.
+Having a clear picture of past, present, and future opportunities and revenue are where the “rubber meets the road” in key account planning.
+Having a visual opportunity summary analysis illustrates the revenue status for an account based on current, closed, and identified potential as it relates to annual goals and hypothetical value.

 This piece is critical to successful account planning because it provides a basis for true revenue predictability and long-term forecast visibility.
 Companies like JDA Software and ACI Worldwide were able to dramatically increase their forecast visibility by focusing on their most profitable, strategic customers who account for a majority of their overall revenue, and therefore become a stronger measure and guide for growing the bottom line.

 As a best practice, this revenue snapshot is a requirement in every key account plan.

 4) Align Your Approach to Your Customer’s Goals with Strategy Maps